mtelahun/account-engine/doc/STORIES.md

 #### Conversation
 - Accounts recording information about the company are called **Ledger Accounts**.
 Accounts that refer to outside entities are called **External Accounts**.
+- Accounts are either **Leaf** accounts or **Intermediate** accounts.
+Intermediate account have no journal entries and summarize the result of child accounts.
+Leaf accounts have only journal entries and no children.
+- Account numbers must be unique
 - Account numbering should be left up to the caller/user.
 - Account records have two types of transactions: Debits (Dr) and Credits (Cr)
 - Account balances can be derived from transactions, but there are instances (i.e- end of period) when